 - Visit the school a week or even a day or two before school starts.
 This will help your kids remember that they are part of a larger learning community.

-- Have your kids set up their first week of school schedule: including homework time as well as sports practice, scouts, etc. (This is very easy to do with the planning calendars in Ten Minutes to Better Study Skills.)
+- Have your kids set up their first week of school schedule: including homework time as well as sports practice, scouts, etc. (This is very easy to do with the planning calendars with the Daily Planner for Students.)

 - Have your kids plan what they will wear to school the night before school.
 Yes, even though they might be home, dressing for school will help your kids get in school mode.
 This is a good routine to get into as it helps reduce morning stress.

 - Plan what you’d like your kids to eat for lunch.
-Also plan for healthy snacks (grapes, apple, orange, carrots, cucumbers, hummus, etc.) so that your kids have the energy for learning.
+Also plan for healthy snacks (grapes, apples, oranges, carrots, cucumbers, hummus, etc.) so that your kids have the energy for learning.
 Sundays are a great day for meal prep so that you don’t have to think about every meal directly beforehand.